vstinner/misc/python/pep_c_api.rst

 * Remove ``Py_ssize_t ob_refcnt;`` from the PyObject structure
 * Replace the current XXX garbage collector with a new tracing garbage collector
-* Use new macros to define a variable storing an objeet and to set the value of an object
+* Use new macros to define a variable storing an object and to set the value of an object
 * Reimplement Py_INCREF() and Py_DECREF() on top of that using a hash table: object => reference counter.